ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 ## Current Objective
 I am currently seeking AI research scientist positions in industry, with start-date in May 2020, with no hard location constraints.
 <br />
 I am an AI Research Scientist focusing on high-impact applications for social good.
 I have a deep interest in graphs/networks, in sustainability and computational social science applications.
 My most recent interests have been in fairness and bias, particularly within complex, graph-structured data.
-My PhD research focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in computational ecology, mobile location privacy, and large-scale multimedia recommendation.
+My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in computational ecology, mobile location privacy, and large-scale multimedia recommendation.

 ## Experience
 `Jan.
-2019-`
+2019-Mar.
+2020`
 __Salesforce Research__ Research Scientist - AI For Good
-Working with several Salesforce non-profit customers and external collaborators.
+Worked with several Salesforce non-profit customers and external collaborators.
 Focused on projects relating to fairness and bias, particularly in structured environments such as graphs/networks.

 `Summer 2018`
 __Amazon__ Applied Scientist Intern (_Mentor: Alex Smola_)